 At that point, Max was over 6 months old so I ordered Holle Stage 2.

 Preparing Holle is also pretty straightforward.
 The box comes with a scoop and the ratio is one flat scoop per ounce of water.
 Every 3 1/2 scoops and 3 1/2 ounces of water results in an extra half ounce of formula.
 For example, in order to make 8 ounces of formula, I use 7 scoops of powder with 7 ounces of water.

-Prior to using up the boxes I received from Mr. C’s friend, I looked for alternate sources where I could purchase the formula.
+Prior to using up the boxes I received from my husband’s friend, I looked for alternate sources where I could purchase the formula.
 I found an online retailer based in Germany, that sells Holle.
 Shipping is quite expensive, but may be worthwhile if you buy in bulk.

 Of course, there are several things to consider when ordering formula from overseas: